datocms/structured-text/packages/html-to-structured-text/README.md

 });
 ```

-We recommend to validate every Dast to avoid errors later when creating records.
+We recommend to validate every `dast` to avoid errors later when creating records.

 ## Advanced Usage